stackbit-projects/software-cupid-e2f74/about.md

 title: Colophon
 permalink: /about/
 layout: page
-excerpt: Software Cupid brings you the latest
+excerpt: Software Cupid brings the latest promising software to your doorsteps.
 comments: false
 ---